keegoid/middleman-html5-foundation/README.md

 middleman-html5-foundation
 ==========================

-A base for a [Middleman][mm] site starting with the [HTML5 boilerplate][html5bp], adding in the [middleman-blog extension][mmb] and [Zurb's Foundation 5][zf] all from a bash script that you can run in less than 5 minutes.
+A base for a [Middleman][mm] site starting with the [HTML5 boilerplate][html5bp], adding in the [middleman-blog][mmb] extension and the [Sass][zfsass] version of [Zurb's Foundation 5][zf] all from a bash script that you can run in less than 5 minutes.

 Based on [middleman-foundation][mmf] and [middleman-zurb-foundation][mzf] projects.

-Created with the [middleman.sh][mmsh] script from my [linux-deploy-scripts][lds].
+Created with the [middleman.sh][mmsh] script from my [linux-deploy-scripts][lds] project.

 I prefer doing things with bash scripts in Linux rather than creating a template that you just copy.
 It's much more clear what is happening from the start.
-Each step is clearly represented in the **setup.sh** script.
+Each step is clearly represented in the **scripts/setup.sh** and **scripts/middleman.sh** scripts.
 Check out the code.
 I hope you like it!

 TODO:

-If someone could fork this project, create a new branch and create a script to convert it to [HAML][haml]...that would be awesome.
-I still have a lot to learn about converting HTML to HAML.
+Create a script to convert HTML to [HAML][haml].
+I still have a bit to learn about that.

 ## table of contents